Halcyon Days (book)

-Halcyon Days: Interviews with Classic Computer and Video Game Programmers is a digital book edited by James Hague and published in 1997.
-The book was originally formatted using HTML and sold via mail-order, shipped on a floppy disk by Dadgum Games for USD$20.
+Halcyon Days: Interviews with Classic Computer and Video Game Programmers is a digital book edited by James Hague and published in March 1997.
+The book was originally formatted using HTML and sold via mail order, shipped on a floppy disk by Dadgum Games for USD $20.
 In 2002, Halcyon Days was made freely available on the web.
 The book continued to be sold by Dr. Dobb's Journal, on a CD-ROM also containing Susan Lammers's Programmers at Work, until Dr. Dobb's shut down at the end of 2014.

-The introduction to Halcyon Days is written by John Romero who told Wired News the interviews were "like hearing messages from old gods."
+The introduction to Halcyon Days is written by John Romero who told Wired News that the interviews were "like hearing messages from old gods".

 Halcyon Days has since become a common reference for writings on game history, including Racing the Beam (MIT Press, 2009), and Retrogame Archeology (Springer, 2016).